ltl5207/OSMASSEG/README.md

 After the training process, we select the Gan model whose translation results can have the best promotion on the validation set for the downstream task.

 ### 4).
 Offline pseudo-label prediction
-If you want to accelerate the training process of the final segmentation model, you can generate offline pseudo-labels using the translation and segment model pretrained for the warm-up stage, during which these pseudo-labels will not be updated. the according codes are at: SACL/generate_pl.py
+If you want to accelerate the training process of the final segmentation model, you can generate offline pseudo-labels using the pretrained translation and segment models  for the warm-up stage, during which these pseudo-labels will not be updated. the according codes are at: SACL/generate_pl.py
 ### 5).
 Final segmentation model
 Please run the train_pddca_v1.py and train_acdc_10sup.py in SACL folder, the commands we use are in the comments above the "__main__" line.
 Models will be saved at checkpoints folder.
 ### 6).
 Model test